maliny12/sugarglider/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added return values to internal function documentation.
-* Added a link to the manuscript in the description field.
+* Added authors and year to the description.

 ## R CMD check results